opencontrol/example-pipelines/output/CM-8.md

-AlienVault USM is currently deployed and used by 18F to facilitate asset management, along with other operations activities, on a real-time ongoing basis.

-## CM-8 a
-- The VisualOps Cloud management tool is used to provide a visual, real-time and automated representation of the AWS infrastructure and applications within the environment.

 ## CM-8 a
 - AWS Config provides a detailed inventory of all 18F AWS resources and their current configuration, and continuously records configuration changes (e.g., the value of tags on Amazon EC2 instances, ingress/egress rules of security groups, and Network ACL rules for VPCs).